Do you need to set up or review a contracting out agreement?

 6 November, 2017 | Natalie Miller

-The Property Relationships Act 1976 (‘the Act”) dictates that most assets/liabilities in a relationship are to be divided 50/50 if that couple were to separate.
+The Property Relationships Act 1976 (‘the Act”) dictates that most assets/liabilities in a qualifying relationship are to be divided 50/50 if that couple were to separate – subject to exceptions.

-Now, you may think that’s all you need to do.
-However, the Court can set aside a Contracting Out Agreement (upon the application of one of the parties) if, having regard to all the circumstances, it is satisfied that giving effect to the Agreement would cause serious injustice.
+A contracting out agreement can subsequently be set aside if, having regard to all the circumstances, the Court is satisfied that giving effect to the agreement would cause serious injustice.
 The Court must have regard to:

-If a Contracting Out Agreement is not regularly reviewed and updated, it becomes vulnerable to challenges.
-This is especially so when the Contracting Out Agreement is more in favour of one party than the other.
+The key takeaway here is that if a contracting out agreement is not regularly reviewed and updated, it becomes vulnerable to challenges.
+This is especially so when the contracting out agreement favours one party more than the other.
+Regular reviews also help couples to be able to rely on the certainty of their arrangements.

-For example: if a couple were together for twenty years and upon separation their Contracting Out Agreement stipulated one partner was to receive a car while the other was to receive the family home, it could potentially be overturned if it were deemed to be seriously unjust.
-However, if the Contracting Out Agreement has been continuously reviewed, the reasons for the arrangements clearly set out, and the parties were happy with this arrangement at each review, the Contracting Out Agreement is more likely to stand.
+For example: if a couple were together for twenty years and upon separation their prenup (entered into 20 years prior) stipulated one partner was to receive a car while the other was to receive the family home, it could potentially be overturned if it were deemed to be seriously unjust.
+However, if the prenup has been continuously reviewed, the reasons for the arrangements have been clearly set out, and the parties have indicated their consent to this ongoing arrangement at each review, then the prenup is more likely to stand up to a challenge as to fairness.